MoritzR/fints2ledger/README.md

 A tool for downloading transactions from FinTS banking APIs and sorting them into a [ledger journal](http://hledger.org/).

 [pyfints](https://github.com/raphaelm/python-fints) is used to download the transactions.
 A list of compatible banks can be found there.
-This tool was tested with ing-diba only.
+This tool was tested with [ING][ing-link].

 ![](demo.gif)